PHIacademy/ai-programming-foundations-project/README.md

 pip install -r requirements.txt
 ```

-(If you set up your own environment instead, regenerate this file with: `pip freeze > requirements.txt`)

 ### 2. Get the dataset

 Download `AB_NYC_2019.csv` from the [Kaggle dataset page](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) and place it in the same folder as `data_workflow.ipynb`.